Kids In New Directions

 Work at KIND

-KIND is planning to grow and will be looking for more great staff members.
-If you are looking for a part-time job with a great work environment where you can make a difference in kids' lives, then KIND may be a good fit for you!
-If you are reliable, engaging, compassionate, and fun then you might be a good fit for KIND!
+We are always looking to add great people to our team.
+If you are looking for a part-time job where you can make a difference in kids' lives, then KIND may be a good fit for you!

-Teachers must be available at least 2 days per week, Monday to Thursday, from 4:40pm to 6:10pm during the school year and/or 10:00am to 4:00pm during the summer.
+Middle School Teachers teach social-emotional and life skills.
+Must be available at least 2 days per week, Monday to Thursday, from 4:30pm to 6:45pm during the school year.
+Bachelor's degree and previous teaching experience required.

 Frequently Asked Questions